Love ‘em or hate ‘em, email blasts are still a thing.

 Organically built email lists have many advantages over databases that you can scrape or buy online.
 They generate higher returns, help you maintain strong deliverability, and, well, are legal 🙂

-- Something to offer in exchange for the email address
+- Having something to offer in exchange for the email address (this is often called a lead magnet)

 - Testing different list building methods